actualizado

 Typical tasks may include:

-・Helping with farming, gardening, and basic landscape work (experience is great, but a proactive, learn-by-doing attitude matters just as much)
+• Gardening and basic landscaping (experience is a plus, but a proactive, learn-by-doing attitude matters just as much)

-・DIY and building projects around the property (you may sometimes work alongside local architects/builders — a genuine interest in traditional Japanese architecture and history is a big plus)
+• DIY and building projects around the property (you may sometimes work alongside local architects or builders, so a genuine interest in traditional Japanese architecture and history is a big plus)

-From time to time, I may also ask for help with other general tasks, depending on the season and what needs doing.
+From time to time, I may also ask for help with other general tasks, depending on the season and what needs to be done.

 We’re looking for someone who (must-have):

-・Is not simply travelling in Japan looking for a free place to stay
+• Is not simply travelling around Japan and looking for free accommodation

-・Is calm, reliable, and able to live independently (good communication, time management, and cleanliness)
+• Is calm, reliable, and able to live independently, with good communication, time management, and cleanliness

 A great fit if you (nice-to-have):

-・Are genuinely interested in living and working in Japan in this field
+• Are genuinely interested in living and working in Japan in this kind of field

 Pay & schedule

-・Hourly rate: ¥1,000 (happy to offer a bit more for exceptional experience or specialised skills)
+• Hourly rate: ¥1,000 (I’d be happy to offer a bit more for someone with exceptional experience or specialised skills)

-・Hours: Usually 4–5 hours a day, around 4 days a week (this can vary a bit depending on the season and what needs doing — we can discuss more or fewer hours).
+• Hours: Usually 4–5 hours a day, around 4 days a week.
+This can vary a little depending on the season and what needs doing, so we can discuss more or fewer hours together.

 • Idiomas